canalplus/rx-player/doc/README.md

 Welcome to the RxPlayer documentation.

 This directory contains all available information on how to use the RxPlayer.
-Documentation files in this directory are all Markdown files compatible to the CommonMark specification.
+Documentation files in this directory are all Markdown files compatible with the CommonMark specification.

 Moreover, the RxPlayer's doc generator is able to use those files and the `.docConfig.json` files in the different folders to generate the official HTML